pingcap/docs-dm/en/glossary.md

 ### Replicate/replication

+The process of using the TiDB Data Migration tool to copy the **incremental data** of the upstream database to the downstream database.

 In the case of clearly mentioning "incremental", use replicate/replication instead of migrate/migration.

 ## S